Skip to Content

 35. Cows from over the sea have long horns

-We often heard the phrase “Cows from over the sea have long horns” used when a person was talking about how great something in a far off place was, the thought being that, because something was in some cool far-off land, it was somehow superior.
+I have most often heard this used when a person was talking about how great something in a far off place was, the thought being that, because something was in some cool far-off land, it was somehow superior.

 36. It’s often a person’s mouth breaks his nose